-Jeffrey Jupp practises in commercial litigation, employment law and regulatory and professional discipline.
+Jeffrey Jupp practises in, employment law, regulatory and professional discipline, and commercial litigation.

 His practice crosses between all three areas and he is as at home in the High Court as he is in the Employment Tribunal, Employment Appeal Tribunal or in a professional regulatory tribunal.
 Many of his cases involve the interface between these areas.
 His cases are frequently factually or legally complex or are highly sensitive.